Health and Wellness (BS)

 All students should have an advisor in the major and should contact the department directly to have an advisor assigned if they do not already have one.
 Meetings with academic advisors are required prior to students receiving their PIN for course registration each semester.
 All majors should work closely with their advisor in discussing career expectations, choosing their major electives, developing their entire academic program and planning their co-curricular or supplemental academic experiences.

-Students interested in graduate work in a pre-professional program (Physical Therapy, Chiropractic, Occupational Therapy, Physician’s Assistant, etc.) should seek advisement through the Canisius University Pre-Med director in addition to the major advisor.
+Students interested in graduate work in a pre-professional allied health program (Athletic Training, Physical Therapy, Chiropractic, Occupational Therapy, Physician Assistant, etc.) should seek advisement through the Canisius University Dr. George E. Schreiner ’43 Pre-Medical Center director in addition to the major advisor.

 Double Majors